 Creating data visualizations for a dashboard

-- In the Dashboards console, choose Visualize > Create visualization.
+- In the Dashboards console, choose Visualize and then Create visualization.

 - Select the visualization type.
 For this tutorial, choose Line.